B. Brian Foster

 Areas of Methodological Expertise: Qualitative Methods, Ethnography, Oral History, Participatory Mapping

-Brian has written two books.
-I Don’t like the Blues: Race, Place, and the Backbeat of Black Life (2020) chronicles the growth and development of blues tourism in the Mississippi Delta.
-The book received awards from the Association of Black Sociologists and the Society for the Study of Social Problems.
+Brian’s first book, I Don’t Like the Blues: Race, Place, and the Backbeat of Black Life (2020), examines the rise of blues tourism in the Mississippi Delta since the 1980s.
+Building on Clyde Woods’s work on economic development and Black knowledge systems (the “blues epistemology”), the book explores local responses to this evolving approach to community development, revealing many Black residents are uninterested in local blues scenes, viewing them as unappealing and exploitative.
+It received “best book” awards from the Association of Black Sociologists and Society for the Study of Social Problems.

 PUBLICATIONS